Note-taking System with Native Vim Commands, Ctags, No Plugins

 Now running :make

-in command mode within Vim will update the tags file.
+in command mode within Vim will update the tags file after you add or remove sections.

 is run within a child directory the global tags file will be updated with any changes to the toc in that file.